May to June

-The plants have hollow, hairy stems and branches with stem lengths of medium and mammoth types averaging 18 inches and 24 to 30 inches, respectively.
+The plants have hollow, hairy stems and branches both medium and mammoth in size, averaging 18 inches and 24 to 30 inches, respectively.
 Medium types have about four branches per stem; mammoth have six.
 Each leaf consists of a slender stalk bearing three leaflets.
-Seed pods are small, short, and contain kidney-shaped seeds that vary in color from yellow to deep violet.
-As many as 10 million acres of Red Clover were grown in Northern states in the 1940’s!
-Prominence has waned because it doesn’t fit well into current crop rotations.
-Plenty of Red Clovers can still be seen rising independently today in the breathtaking fields of Barnet to the edge waters of Lake Champlain.
+Seed pods are small and short, containing kidney-shaped seeds which vary in color from yellow to deep violet.